Cyberhunter1289/NETWORKWALKS-B083-WK2-PM1-CYBERSECURITY-FOOTPRINTING/README.md

 Task 6.
 Run dnsrecon to enumerate all DNS records.

-  TASK 1 - Finding the public domain registration record with the (whois tool) on Kali to get informations like who owns the domain, when it was registered, and its name servers.
+  TASK 1 - Finding the public domain registration record with the (whois tool) on Kali to get informations like who owns the domain, when it was registered, and its servers name.

-  whois reveals the registrar, registration and expiry dates, and name servers.
+  whois reveals the registrar, registration and expiry dates, and servers name.

 ![Image Alt](https://github.com/Cyberhunter1289/NETWORKWALKS-B083-WK2-PM1-CYBERSECURITY-FOOTPRINTING/blob/main/Screenshot%202026-09-18%20142413.png?raw=true?)